John 16:1-33: The Work of the Holy Spirit

 Verse 16: "A little while, and you will see me no longer; and again a little while, and you will see me."

-Here, the first, "little while" speaks of the remaining hours before the Crucifixion, and the second "little while," of the resurrection, three days later.
+The first "little while" speaks of the remaining hours before the Crucifixion.

 Verse 17-18: "So some of his disciples said to one another, "What is this that he says to us, 'A little while, and you will not see me, and again a little while, and you will see me'; and, 'because I am going to the Father'?
 18So they were saying, "What does he mean by 'a little while'?
 We do not know what he is talking about."